-- Provision of support to licence holders in regard to translocation applications. - Ensure new applications meet the requirements outlined in the Livestock (Prohibition of Entry into and Movement within South Australia of Aquaculture Stock) Notice 2020 and PIRSA Fisheries and Aquaculture's internal procedures where applicable. - Ensure the application and any conditions address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of all relevant legislation. - Ensure appropriate health certification and biosecurity protocols are provided where required and potential biosecurity risks are considered and evaluated (including State and National notifiable diseases), where necessary, in line with relevant risk assessments. - Ensure required consultation with all applicable stakeholders (interstate authorities, State government agency staff including Biosecurity SA, aquaculture industry, commercial and recreational fisheries and general public) is undertaken in a timely and efficient manner to ensure the application assessment process can be undertaken efficiently. - Provide background and advice to the Chief Inspector of Stock or their Deputies where required for Ministerial Approval. - Follow up on conditions of approvals as required and collate information where required.
-Maintain all relevant information and data in a central database.
+- Provision of support to licence holders in regard to translocation applications. - Ensure new applications meet the requirements outlined in the Livestock (Prohibition of Entry into and Movement within South Australia of Aquaculture Stock) Notice 2020, and Livestock Act 1997 and PIRSA Fisheries and Aquaculture's internal procedures where applicable.

+- Ensure the application and any conditions address the interests of aquaculture operators, the environment and the broader community, in addition to adhering to the objects of all relevant legislation. - Ensure appropriate health certification and biosecurity protocols are provided where required and potential biosecurity risks are considered and evaluated (including State and National notifiable diseases), where necessary, in line with relevant risk assessments. - Ensure required consultation with all applicable stakeholders (interstate authorities, State government agency staff including Biosecurity SA, aquaculture industry, commercial and recreational fisheries and general public) is undertaken in a timely and efficient manner to ensure the application assessment process can be undertaken efficiently. - Provide background and advice to the Executive Director Fisheries and Aquaculture and Chief Veterinary Officer where required for Ministerial Approval. - Follow up on conditions of approvals as required and collate information where required.
+Maintain all relevant information and data in a central database